 The current situation does not satisfy the groups who demand cruise ships to be forbidden to pass through the heart of Venice since it still represents a massive size compared to the city’s dimensions.

-At the same time, the 96.000t limit does not satisfy cruise companies, since most of the new ships being built will be over 100.ooot and won’t be allowed to pass in front of Venice.
+At the same time, the 96.000t limit does not satisfy cruise companies, since most of the new ships being built will be over 100.000t and won’t be allowed to pass in front of Venice.
 Seeing Venice from above is considered to be the highlight of the cruise ship journey, and is, therefore, the strongest cruise ship ticket selling argument.

 Projects and proposals

 In order to find a solution to the current situation, three proposals are being taken into account by the Italian Government.
-Two of them, called Contorta Project and Trezze Project, focus on the digging of existing canals in the Venetian lagoon; one of them, called Venis Cruise Project, focuses on building a new docking terminal at the entrance of the Lido channel connecting the Adriatic sea to the lagoon.
+Two of them, called Contorta Project and Trezze Project, focus on the digging of existing canals in the Venetian lagoon; one of them, called the Venis Cruise Project, focuses on building a new docking terminal at the entrance of the Lido channel connecting the Adriatic sea to the lagoon.

 Increasing the width and depth of canals in the Venetian lagoon is fiercely opposed by environmental groups since it will alter and worsen, once more, the fragile state of the Venetian lagoon.
-In order to make big ships pass, the canals would be dug a dozen meters in depth, allowing a much greater amount of seawater to enter or exit the lagoon during tides.
+In order to make big ships pass, the canals would be dug a dozen meters deep, allowing a much greater amount of seawater to enter or exit the lagoon during tides.
 The digging of one of these canals would result in the destruction of even more sandbanks, or “barene”, and an increase in the frequency and intensity of High Water, or Acqua Alta, in Venice.